SuzanneNL/SKtraining/README.md

 This website can be viewed on desktop computer size monitors, tablets and mobile devices.
 It is hosted on GitHub Pages and can be viewed here.

 ## UX
-### Goals
+### Goal/Strategy
 The goal of this website is threefold:
-1. to attract new students;
-2. to attract employers and get new assignments;
+1. Attract new students and present them all the information they need to decide to follow classes at SKTraining;
+2. Attract employers (language schools or companies that want in-company training), by presenting them with all the information they need to hire SKTraining;
-3. to give current students access to an online platform.
+3. Give current students access to an online platform.
 Having this platform makes sharing files and communicating with students more efficient and organized.

+#### Scope
+An easy to navigate and responsive website that provides information about Dutch language courses at SKTraining.
+This consists of a description of the school and founder, a resume and information about the costs and details of the courses.
+Users can easily get in touch with SKTraining or request a free quote by filling out the contact form.

+#### Structure
+The website consists of three main parts:
+- 'I want to learn Dutch' directs first to an about page where users can find a description of the school and founder.
+The courses page provides details about the courses and the fees page provides information about the fees.
+Finally, a user can contact SKTraining on the contact page.

+### Skeleton
+Wireframes were created using Figma.
+Links to these wireframes are available under 'wireframes'.
+Responsiveness concerns mostly turning horizontally presented information on desktops to vertically presented information on mobile devices.
+The design is consistent.

 ### Target audiences
 - Adults interested in learning Dutch;